 If you are inexperienced in leveling soil, hire a professional excavator to level the ground before you plan or construct the wooden framing for your project.

 After securing proper permitting and having any outdoor areas marked for utilities to avoid, measure out the length, width, and depth of your project.
-Use a handy online concrete pad calculator to calculate how many pounds of concrete you’ll need to buy.
+You can use our handy online concrete calculator to calculate how many pounds of concrete you’ll need to buy.

 Armed with measurements, price out the concrete mix and other supplies and tools you’ll need.
 Check what you have on hand before spending a lot of money on shovels, trowels, stakes, string, a saw, and framing wood.